jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 ## Quotes deserving of a card name + design

 So far, we've been compiling a list of tentative card names to make designs from, but this is the opposite approach where we have quotes that are so good or relevant, that they are begging for a card with it as its flavor text.
 Here's a bunch of quotes deserving of a card name + design.

 > Prologue
-> Maelle: Have you tried throwing with your other arm instead?

-Possible Name: Rock throw?
-Some kind of ping/shock/bolt spell.

-> Prologue
 > Gustave: We'll break the cycle.
 So she can't steal anyone else's future.